SecondCityOsD/video-speed-controller/README.md

 most of the time.

 ### FAQ

-**The video controls are not showing up?** This extension is only compatible with HTML5 video.
-If you don't see the controls showing up, chances are you are viewing a Flash video.
-If you want to confirm, try right-clicking on the video and inspect the menu: if it mentions flash, then that's the issue.
-That said, most sites will fallback to HTML5 if they detect that Flash it not available.
-You can try manually disabling Flash plugin in Chrome:

-- In a new tab, navigate to `chrome://settings/content/flash`
-- Disable "Allow sites to run Flash"
-- Restart your browser and try playing your video again

 **The speed controls are not showing up for local videos?** To enable playback of local media (e.g. File > Open File), you need to grant additional permissions